nickforddev/vue-models/README.md

 }
 ```

 NOTE: By default, models are reset when the parent component is destroyed.
-To disable this, the `persist: true` option can be provided in the model options.
+To disable this, the `persist: true` option can be provided in the model options (second argument in the model constructor).

+## Model options

+The first argument of the model constructor is for data.
+Any data passed to the constructor will be set right away.
+The second argument is for options, which can be used to override any of the model's defaults.

 ## Schema